How to Fix Drum light out on GE GTD65EBSJWS (Electric)

 Step 6

-Plug the dryer back in, open the door, and confirm the light activates immediately — a working drum light should come on the instant the door switch is triggered with no delay.
+After you’ve made your checks, plug the dryer back in, open the door, and confirm the light activates immediately.
+A working drum light should come on the instant the door switch is triggered with no delay.
 If the light is dim, flickering, or slow to illuminate, double-check that the replacement bulb or LED strip matches the original spec exactly.
 A successful repair here also indirectly confirms your door switch is functioning correctly, which is important for other dryer safety interlocks.

 Where to Buy Replacement Parts